Alpha-Drive/scenario_runner/README.md

 Then authorize your CLI with `alpha login`.

-You can now run any of the provided profiles:
+You can now run any of the provided profiles in this work area's folder:

 - `alpha drive default` will run a scored 'Control Loss' scenario from this repository.
 - `alpha drive manual` will launch a window where you can control the simulator's ego vehicle